primehalo/primeloginreturn/README.md

 ## Synopsis

-Attempts to returns user to the page they were at just prior to logging in and logging out.
+Attempts to return users to the page they were at just prior to logging in and logging out.

 ## Installation